logiczsniper/Find-The-Beat/README.md

 # Find The Beat Android App

 ### Introducing findthebeat
 This app tries to solve a struggle- the struggle of finding local live music.
-In many smaller towns (and less known bands) the pub/bar websites are a mess to navigate and even less consistent.
+In many smaller towns (with lesser known bands) the pub/bar websites are a mess to navigate and even less consistent.
 Enter findthebeat.
 Findthebeat navigates the websites of every available pub/bar for you, and displays the information regarding live music effectively.
 The app's database is updated frequently so you never miss a beat.

 ### Prerequisites
 All you simply need is Python 3 or greater and Kivy 1.10.0 or greater (a Python library), or find the app on the Google Play store.
 The following is for running on a Windows machine.